impact on life - healthcare publishing

 Replacing glasses on the NHS

-Children under 16 years of age are entitled to a free NHS optical voucher, which will help towards the cost of repairing or replacing damaged or lost glasses.
+Children under 16 years of age are entitled to a free NHS optical repair/replacement voucher, which will help towards the cost of repairing or replacing damaged or lost glasses.
 Your optician will be able to give you further information about obtaining a voucher.

 To qualify for help with repair costs or replacement glasses, your glasses or contact lenses cannot be covered by a warranty, insurance or any after-sales service.